Colours (Donovan song): Release and reception

-Donovan followed up the success of "Catch the Wind" with "Colours", which featured a similar folk style.
+"Colours" was released on 28 May 1965 in the UK with the B-side "To Sing For You".
 The single matched the success of "Catch the Wind" in the United Kingdom, reaching No. 4 on the charts.
-In the United States, "Colours" reached No.61, and marked a decline in the artist's popularity relative to "Catch the Wind".
+In the United States, "Colours" reached number 61 on the Billboard Hot 100, and marked a decline in the artist's popularity relative to "Catch the Wind".
 A different mix of the song (without harmonica) was released on his second album Fairytale.
 Billboard praised the "intriguing lyric and melody."
 Cash Box described it as a "tender, slow-moving, rhythmic pledge of romantic devotion sold by the songster in his distinctive Bob Dylan-ish style."

 For the 1969 Epic Records release Donovan's Greatest Hits, Donovan re-recorded "Catch the Wind" and "Colours" in the studio with Big Jim Sullivan playing guitar, John Paul Jones on bass and keyboards and Clem Cattini on drums, produced by Mickie Most.

 The song proved to be quite accessible for more mainstream artists, with covers by Claudine Longet, Percy Faith, Van Dyke Parks, actress Patty Duke, Murray Head, and The Kingston Trio.